 Now, all movement of the empty and filled crates is done using robotics.
 Automating every part of the process from crate separation to palletising has resulted in 90% of the physical labour being taken off the line at Rushden.
 Additionally, absence levels are noticeably lower observes site manager Andy Day.

 Empty crates are automatically fed onto each packing line via a low belt conveyor.
-The crate destacker lifts up a whole stack while simultaneously pulling down the bottom crates.
+The Crate DeSTAKer lifts up a whole stack while simultaneously pulling down the bottom crates.
 This motion ejects two crates at a time in a consistent line out onto the main conveyor track to the robotic potato case loading station.

-Designed to feed multiple lines, another Morrisons site - Thrapston - has Brillopak Crate DeStakers in place supplying empty crates to 17 packing lines.
+Designed to feed multiple lines, another Morrisons site - Thrapston - has Brillopak Crate DeTAKers in place supplying empty crates to 17 packing lines.

 “The benefit to health and safety and workforce wellbeing is evident,” reports Rushden machine operative Dave.
 “The machine just does it for you.
 As a result, absence levels are significantly lower.
 And because people are rotated around different packing and warehouse tasks, the team seems a lot more cohesive.”

 Site manager Andy agrees.
 “It’s a much calmer processing environment.
 Because the process is so streamlined, it feels less chaotic.
 Empty and filled crates are stacked in an orderly way, with clearly defined work and storage areas.
 Staff rotate around different jobs.
 This has increased team morale.
 Plus, they are not being constantly exposed to repetitive tasks, which is much better for occupational health.”